Barker (occupation)

-A barker, often a carnival barker, is a person who attempts to attract patrons to entertainment events, such as a circus or funfair, by exhorting passing members of the public, announcing attractions of show, and emphasizing variety, novelty, beauty, or some other enticing feature of the show.
+A barker, often a carnival barker, is a person who attempts to attract patrons to entertainment events, such as a circus or funfair, by exhorting passing members of the public, announcing attractions of the show, and emphasizing variety, novelty, beauty, or some other enticing feature of the show.
 A barker would often conduct a brief free show, introducing performers and describing acts to be given at the feature performance.
 Professional barkers strongly disliked the term and generally refer to themselves and each other as "talkers".